03 Dec The Use Of Electrical Nerve Stimulation To Treat Chronic Pain

 Nerve stimulators are made to treat pain, not the underlying condition which causes it.
 Some patients are able to reduce the amount of narcotics they take while still enjoying significant pain relief.

-Premier Pain Consultants offer San Antonio patients the option for a multitude of treatments to provide pain relief.
+Texas Pain Network offer San Antonio patients the option for a multitude of treatments to provide pain relief.
 Pain treatment is individualized for each patient and provided by Double Board Certified Doctors who are experienced and skilled in pain management.
-San Antonio patients who have received treatment at Premier Pain Consultants have experienced the difference in treatment from the best pain management clinic in San Antonio.
+San Antonio patients who have received treatment at Texas Pain Network have experienced the difference in treatment from the best pain management clinic in San Antonio.